Samsung Error Code E5: Inverter Overcurrent

 The E5 error code on your Samsung mini-split indicates an 'Inverter Overcurrent' condition.
 This means the system's inverter, which controls the speed and power of the compressor, has detected excessive current.
 This is like a breaker tripping in your house, but within the mini-split's electronics.
 The system shuts down to protect itself from damage.
 This usually points to a problem with the compressor, the inverter board itself, or potentially a wiring issue causing a short circuit.
 Because the inverter controls the compressor, the unit won't be able to heat or cool effectively until the problem is fixed.
 Continuing to try and run the unit could cause further damage to expensive components.

-Common Causes of Samsung Code E5
+Common Causes

 - Compressor failure or locked rotor